nicoCorbal/porfolio/src/content/en/information-security-policy_en.md

 ## 3. Regulatory Framework

-The regulatory framework for OSIX activities under this Information Security Policy consists of the following standards:
+The regulatory framework for OSIX Tech activities under this Information Security Policy consists of the following standards:

 - **Royal Decree 311/2023**, of May 3, which regulates the National Security Framework (ENS) of Spain.
 - **Regulation (EU) 2016/679** (GDPR) of the European Parliament and of the Council, of April 27, 2016.